 MVM Code of Conduct

-The Mountain View Masters Swim and Social Club (MVM) seeks to help our community’s swimmers achieve a healthy balance between fitness, fun, and competition.
+MVM seeks to help our community’s swimmers achieve a healthy balance between fitness, fun, and competition.
 This requires a positive, safe, and welcoming environment.
-To that end, the MVM Code of Conduct defines our expectations for members, staff, and visitors – all of whom must agree to abide by this Code of Conduct.
-Participants enter into this agreement by participating in any MVM activity.
-The privileges of membership and participation may be withdrawn or denied if an individual’s behavior is inconsistent with mission and values of MVM or US Masters Swimming (USMS, or if such behavior is deemed detrimental to the reputation of MVM and/or USMS.
+To that end, the MVM Code of Conduct defines our expectations for members, staff, spectators and visitors – all of whom must agree to abide by this Code of Conduct.
+Participants enter into this agreement by signing our code of conduct and/or by participating in any MVM activity.
+The privileges of membership and participation may be withdrawn or denied if an individual’s behavior is inconsistent with mission and values of MVM or US Masters Swimming (USMS) or if such behavior is deemed detrimental to the reputation of MVM and/or USMS.

 Code of Conduct

-All members and visitors are expected to maintain an environment of kindness and respect which is free from harassment and intimidation.
+• All members and visitors are expected to maintain an environment of kindness and respect which is free from harassment and intimidation of any kind.
 Members and visitors shall refrain from publicly judging, criticizing, or otherwise creating a hostile environment.
 Physically or verbally abusive behavior is unacceptable at the pool, any MVM-sponsored activity, or any USMS event.

 Penalties for Violation of the Code of Conduct

-If a member or visitor violates the Code of Conduct, any or all of the following penalties may be applied at the discretion of the coaching staff:
+If a member, spectator or visitor violates the Code of Conduct, any or all of the following penalties may be applied at the discretion of the board and/or coaching staff:

-• Suspension from practice without reimbursement of fees paid
+• Suspension from practices or team activities without reimbursement of fees paid

 At the MVM Board’s discretion, any member of the coaching staff determined to be violating the Code of Conduct may be subject to disciplinary action, including termination of employment.